rodrigomafrarios/rodrigomafrarios/README.md

   - TDD
   - Clean code

-- 💞️ I’m looking to collaborate on disruptive projects it contributes to the world a better place!
+- 💞️ I’m looking to collaborate on disruptive projects that contribute to the world a better place!

 - 📫 How to reach me:
 Linkedin https://www.linkedin.com/in/rodrigo-mafra-59330873/